The American beaver (Castor canadensis) is the second largest rodent in the world, is semi-aquatic, and primarily nocturnal.

 Traps to use

 Beavers are commonly trapped using 330 conibear traps, #3 and #4 douple longspring and jump traps, and a variety of snares.
+Larger coilspring traps like the MB750 and the TS85 have become some of the better beaver foothold traps available.
 Sets can be baited or set ‘blind’ on travelways.
 Below are just a few examples of beaver sets.
 As always, check your local trapping laws and regulations to ensure that you are within the law when making any particular set.

 330 Runway set – A 330 conibear is set near the bottom in a beaver travelway, usually exiting the house, surrounding the feed bed or parallel to the dam.
 The easiest set location is often right at the entrance of the house, but this isn’t always feasible and isn’t legal in all states.
 As the beaver travels in the runway, it swims right through the opening in the 330 and is caught.